T

 $1.5–$4

-The quintessential Nepali meal: lentil soup (dal) served with steamed rice (bhat) and vegetable curry (tarkari).
-It's nutritious, filling, and the everyday meal for most Nepalis, offering a taste of home cooking.
+The quintessential Nepali meal: lentil soup (dal), steamed rice (bhat), and vegetable curry (tarkari).
+It's a hearty, nutritious, and deeply satisfying staple that fuels the nation.

 Sel Roti